ArchNemSyS/proto-to-protopuf/README.md

 ## Run
 - copy proto_parser executable and .proto files to an empty directory
 - run ./proto_parser
-- with any luck the parsed c++ protopuf heads will be in the protopuf subdirectory
+- with any luck the parsed c++ protopuf headers will be in the protopuf subdirectory

 ## Limitations